pandas-dev/pandas/doc/source/computation.rst

-A related method :meth:`~DataFrame.corrwith` is implemented on DataFrame to compute the correlation between like-labeled Series contained in different DataFrame objects.
+A related method :meth:`~DataFrame.corrwith` is implemented on DataFrame to compute the correlation between another DataFrame or Series object.

 .. ipython:: python